nightduck/ros2_executor_evaluations/README.md

     sudo env PATH="$PATH" LD_LIBRARY_PATH="$LD_LIBRARY_PATH" ./timers_only rm

 TODO: Modify above to run a script iterating through all CLI options, outputing contents to log file.
 Modify callback_duration.ipynb in tracetools analysis to take in the tracing log and this output file to generate all the diagrams.

-TODO: In ubuntu 24.04, cannot use pip for system wide installation.
-Have to create a venv, by installing python3.12-venv.
-Possibly use a separate setup script just for the jupyter notebook that sets this up.
-Also need ipykernel and pandas

 ## FAQ